Deep Tissue Relaxation Full Body Thai Rotterdam

 The purpose of the body massage is to help you relax your tissue, increase the flow of blood and oxygen and decrease any form of pain in the body.

-Deep tissue massage: This form of therapy employs patterns of strokes and deep finger pressure on parts of the body where muscles are tight.
+Deep tissue massage: With this form of therapy, masseuse patterns with oil strokes and deep finger pressure on parts of the body where muscles are tight.

 Massage has been found to be effective for patients with these conditions: low back pain, cancer, heart bypass surgery, anxiety, migraines, carpal tunnel syndrome and high blood pressure.